adventuregamestudio/ags-manual-source/DrawingSurface.md

 Returns the AGS Color Number of the pixel at (X,Y) on the surface.

-**NOTE:** In high-color games, the first 32 color numbers have a special meaning due to an AGS feature which maintains compatibility with 8-bit games.
-Therefore, if you draw onto the surface using a blue color number 0-31 you will get a different number when you GetPixel -- and in fact the color drawn may not be what you expect.
-To get around this, add 1 Red or Green component to adjust the color number out of this range.

 **NOTE:** This command is relatively slow.
 Don't use it to try and process an entire image.